 Meanwhile, the MacBook Air struggles on.
 Apple announced the MacBook Air will be receiving a similar hardware upgrade, but didn’t get into the specifics.
 That likely means it will be similar to its predecessors in most respects, but receive a bump to Intel seventh-gen Core.

 The latest MacBook Pros and MacBook Air won’t ship running Apple’s new MacOS High Sierra — a refinement to the last major MacOS update — but it will be available for download today via Apple’s Developer program.
-For everyone else, the MacOS High Sierra will be coming this fall.
+For everyone else, the MacOS High Sierra will be coming this fall and maybe you can get it at a lower price with Black Friday MacBook deals.